Netflix’s Dash And Lily Ending, Explained

 Dash & Lily Season 1 Ending

-Dash and Lily come face to face at Priya’s Christmas Eve party, but they don’t have a clue about each other’s identity, so they talk and connect as strangers meeting for the first time.
-Dash leaves the party with his ex-girlfriend Sofia while Lily almost gets kissed by her date, Edgar.
-Dash tells Sofia that he’s in love with Lily and declines her proposal of getting back together.
-However, he does end up sleeping over at the Morgan Library, which makes him very late to drop off the red notebook at Lily’s aunt (as he’d previously promised Lily).
+Dash and Lily come face to face at Priya’s Christmas Eve party, but they don’t have a clue about each other’s identity, so they talk and connect as strangers, meeting for the first time.
+Dash leaves the party with his ex-girlfriend Sofia, while Lily almost gets kissed by her date, Edgar.
+Dash tells Sofia that he’s in love with Lily and declines her proposal to get back together.
+However, he does end up sleeping over at the Morgan Library, which makes it very late for him to drop off the red notebook at Lily’s aunt (as he’d previously promised Lily).

 Disappointed at not finding the notebook under her Christmas tree, Lily goes to Aunt Lillian’s place but finds out that Dash never gave her aunt the notebook.
 Because of a clue dropped by her aunt, Lily figures out Dash’s identity and remembers him leaving the party last night with his gorgeous ex.
-Heartbroken, Lily goes to a bar, gets sloshed, and texts Edgar who then takes the opportunity to come over and kiss her.
+Heartbroken, Lily goes to a bar, gets sloshed, and texts Edgar, who then takes the opportunity to kiss her and come over.

 Upon receiving the text, Lily abandons her parents in the cab (on their way to the airport) and goes to meet Dash.
-The series ends with Dash and Lily making up and confessing their love, just as the clock strikes midnight and the New Year begins.
-We also see Lily’s brother Langston making up with his boyfriend as well and in a surprising twist, Sofia and Boomer come out of a movie, holding hands.
+The series ends with Dash and Lily making up and confessing their love just as the clock strikes midnight and the New Year begins.
+We also see Lily’s brother Langston making up with his boyfriend, and in a surprising twist, Sofia and Boomer come out of a movie, holding hands.

 Dream Girl on a Pedestal